EvanJWeiler/ECE574Project1/README.txt

 For the manual calculation of the circuit we added the critical path of each module with the correct bit widths to get the estimation.
 For the circuit the process was the same as the modules.
+In addition we found the when running our synthesis on the circuit Vivado will optimize the program and even limit how our SHR are implemented.
+We noticed that it created a snythesized module that only had the time delay of the total of all three.